bruvellu/terebratalia-wnts/1-figures/README.md

 # Source figure files

-This directory contain the source files for the manuscript figures.
+This directory contains the source files for the manuscript figures.
 Each folder has a main figure in SVG assembled using Inkscape.
 This SVG file links to images in the [`0-data`](../0-data) directory.
 Some folders also include a supplementary figure.